doublemoulinet/Morrowind-Modular-Mod-Guide/VISUALS.md

 # Visuals
+This module improves the visual fidelity of the game while preserving the original visual design.

 ## Visuals Base
+AI-upscaled and hand-painted high-definition textures for a vanilla-plus installation.
 1. [Intelligent Textures](https://www.nexusmods.com/morrowind/mods/47469?)
 	- Enable both "00 Core" and "01 Atlas Textures"
 1. [Facelift](https://www.nexusmods.com/morrowind/mods/47617?)
 	- Download the "kart_facelift_meshes" and "kart_facelift_textures" Main Files
+	- Note: users who prefer the vanilla-resolution textures should still enable the meshes from this section, as they correct many issues with the character faces, and the mod can be considered as an addendum to MOP.
 ## Grass
+Performance-friendly groundcover that dramatically improves the look of the environments.
+Sensible, lightweight, atmospheric change that must be considered an essential visual mod.
 1. [Remiros' Groundcover](https://www.nexusmods.com/morrowind/mods/46733?)
 	- Installation: enable the "00 Core" option
 	- Post-installation: within the mod archive, create a folder named "Grass Plugins"